-How exactly do you say happy anniversary in Italian?
+How exactly do you say happy Sunday in Italian?

 In this lesson, we will take a look at the different ways you can translate this sentence and also see what kind of activities you can do on a Sunday in Italian.
 Read on to learn them all!